-Since 2002, we have worked in partnerships to construct 366 sand dams across sub – Saharan Africa.
+Since 2002, we have supported the construction of more than 400 sand dams.
 The results have been extraordinary.

 There is a saying in Kikamba which translates to: "One finger doesn't kill lice."
 So I am sure that when we work together we will prosper.